INTAKE PROCEDURES AND POLICIES

 The following procedures should be followed for students requesting disability access services for the first time:

-- Fill out the Student Information Form (Doc) and schedule an intake appointment
+- Fill out the Student Information Form (PDF) and schedule an intake appointment

 Following your acceptance to the University of Hawaiʻi at Mānoa and your decision to attend UHM, please come in, call or email firstname.lastname@example.org to complete a KOKUA Student Information Form and request an intake appointment with a KOKUA Counselor.

 - Meet with a KOKUA Counselor for intake